7ez/osuclient.ts/README.md

 // Arguments (in order):
 // The server base URL
-// Whether to use https (boolean, optional, default is true) const srv = TargetServer.from_base_url("ussr.pl");
+// Whether to use http (boolean, optional, default is false) const srv = TargetServer.from_base_url("ussr.pl");
 const hwid = HWIDInfo.generateRandom();
 // Arguments (in order):